 A: Permanent makeup, including microblading, is considered a form of body art.
 Body art is regulated by each county within the United States by the county's Health Department.
 Body art in Massachusetts are not allowed to be performed in a cosmetology salons (including spa, hair, and nail salon) except medical spa with a physician's license.
 If you're still unsure, ask your provider for a copy of the Health Department certificate or call the Health Department in that county to verify.

-Q: What's the difference between microblading and powder brows?
+Q: What's the difference among microblading, powder brows and nano brows?

 Q: Am I a candidate for permanent makeup?
 What are the contraindications for microblading/permanent makeup?

 You have glaucoma or taking blood thinning medicines (e.g., aspirin, warfarin)